pavankarthikg/283_VMX_Feature_Identification/README.md

 4. Building the kernel/make, ran into numerous errors for not having the required libraries: Bison, Flex, libssl-dev,, libelg-dev, etc, which are resolved using
  - sudo apt-get install python-pip python-dev libffi-dev libssl-dev libxml2-dev libxslt1-dev libjpeg8-dev zlib1g-dev
+ - Sudo apt-get install libncurses-dev
- -
+ - Sudo apt-get install libssl-dev

 5. Resolving all these issues, checked the menuconfig and the relevant version match.

-6.
+6. Resolve the License error with MODULE_LICENSE("GPL v2"); and then
+- make
+- make modules
+- sudo make install

+7.

+7.